yaroslavros/draft-httpbis-h3-unbound-data/draft-rosomakho-httpbis-h3-unbound-data.md

 - No further HTTP/3 frames (including `DATA`, `HEADERS`, or any extension frames) can be received on the stream.
 - The end of the data is indicated by the QUIC FIN on the stream.
 - If a `Content-Length` header was included, the recipient needs to ensure that the combined length of all received data (in both `DATA` and `UNBOUND_DATA` frames) matches the content length from the header.

-## Restrictions

-The use of `UNBOUND_DATA` is subject to the following restrictions:

-- `UNBOUND_DATA` frame is only valid on request or response streams.
-It is invalid on control streams, QPACK encoder/decoder streams, or push streams.
-- `UNBOUND_DATA` MUST NOT be sent to peers that have not advertised `SETTINGS_ENABLE_UNBOUND_DATA` with a value of 1.

-Any violation of these restrictions MUST be treated as a connection error of type `H3_FRAME_UNEXPECTED`.

 # Stream State Transitions